 Economic Considerations Related to Restoration Activities: TMDLs and TMDL Alternatives

 Where existing permitting efforts are insufficient to meet address CWA Section 303(d) listed waterbodies, TMDLs or TMDL alternatives are required in order to restore Beneficial Uses by allocating maximum pollutant loads capable of supporting Beneficial Uses.
-TMDLs may be needed for those waterbodies which do not meet Biological Objectives.
+TMDLs may be needed for those waterbodies which do not meet the Stream Biological Objective.
 For recent waterbody-specific TMDLs and alternatives in the San Diego Region, USEPA and the San Diego Water Board have required the inclusion of biological targets to assess if beneficial uses (e.g. WARM, WILD, EST) are met.
 Examples include the Los Penasquitos Sediment TMDL (Resolution No. R9-2012-0033), the Loma Alta TMDL Alternative (Resolution No. R9-2014-0020), a Famosa Slough TMDL Alternative, and a pending alternative Santa Margarita River Estuary TMDL.
 For these TMDLs, determining the biological target condition for beneficial uses (e.g. percent algal cover and biomass, wetland acres restored) guided the pollutant(s) of concern and reductions in pollutant(s).
 In addition, the Water Board’s regulatory actions retained the biological targets as “goals” or “targets” for compliance.
-Under Biological Objectives, this approach would be maintained, though the biological “targets” would instead be formal minimum standard(s) for determination of TMDL success, with TMDL success being tied directly to receiving water restoration.
-While wastleload allocations would still be important, achieving Biological Objective restoration would take precedence over achievement of wastleload allocations.
+Under the Stream Biological Objective, this approach would be maintained, though the biological “targets” would instead be formal minimum standard(s) for determination of TMDL success, with TMDL success being tied directly to receiving water restoration.
+While wasteload allocations would still be important, achieving Biological Objective restoration would take precedence over achievement of wasteload allocations.

 Current TMDL practice is based upon modeling individual pollutants, which includes inherent uncertainty and built-in conservative margins of error.
-While modeling for the identification of pollutant wasteloads would remain largely the same, costs may be reduced or increased as TMDL implementation and beneficial use restoration success would be tied to attainment of the Biological Objectives and not a specific wasteload number.
-For example, specific wasteloads may not even be assigned or if assigned, once Biological Objectives are met, further reduction to meet the original wastleload may not be necessary (e.g. see SWRCB Resolution No. 2007-0008, Herbst 2002).
+While modeling for the identification of pollutant wasteloads would remain largely the same, costs may be reduced or increased as TMDL implementation and beneficial use restoration success would be tied to attainment of the Stream Biological Objective and not a specific wasteload number.
+For example, specific wasteloads may not even be assigned or if assigned, once the Stream Biological Objective is met, further reduction to meet the original wasteload may not be necessary (e.g. see SWRCB Resolution No. 2007-0008, Herbst 2002).

 There could be increased costs for TMDL development associated with conducting causal assessment to determine what physical and chemical parameters are responsible for the impairment associated with degraded biological condition.
 Work in the San Diego Region found the USEPA CADDIS tool to show promise but be overly cumbersome and not cost effective (Schiff et al. 2015).
-More recent rapid causal assessment methods have been developed by the City of San Diego with Tetra Tech, and by SCCWRP, which automates the process and uses existing predictive modeling and extensive bioassessment datasets (City of San Diego 2015b, Gillett et al. under review).
+More recent rapid causal assessment methods have been developed by the City of San Diego with Tetra Tech, and by SCCWRP, which automates the process and uses existing predictive modeling and extensive bioassessment datasets (City of San Diego 2015b, Gillett et al. 2019).
 These efforts are presently funded by the San Diego Water Board and City of San Diego via a supplemental environmental project (SED).